SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 Embark on a informational journey through my Alteryx project,designed to enhance e-commerce operations.
 This project has three vital stages: Data Cleanup, Cohort Analysis, and Insights generation.
 Together, we'll unravel the nuances of online shopping, driving strategic decisions to maximize revenue.

-This project draws inspiration from Hicounsellor's 'Analyzing E-commerce Transactions'.
-However, I've taken a unique approach by exclusively utilizing Alteryx Designer.
-This showcases the remarkable efficiency of low-code solution such as Alteryx , offering a fresh perspective on streamlining processes and extracting actionable insights for non-technical business professionals.

 Quick Alteryx Workflow Demo Before Diving Into the Project Details